Azure/azure-powershell/src/Sql/Sql/help/Set-AzSqlInstanceDatabaseBackupShortTermRetentionPolicy.md

 ```

 ## DESCRIPTION
-The **Set-AzSqlInstanceDatabaseBackupShortTermRetentionPolicy** cmdlet gets the short term retention policy registered to this database.
+The **Set-AzSqlInstanceDatabaseBackupShortTermRetentionPolicy** cmdlet sets the short term retention policy for this database.
 The policy is the retention period, in days, for point-in-time restore backups.

 ## EXAMPLES